zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Justin: Whatever that means.

 Mom: It means that you sit around all day as couch potatoes watching TV and playing video games.
-In my day, kids went outside t o ride their bikes, climb trees, and run around.
+In my day, kids went outside to ride their bikes, climb trees, and run around.

 Justin: I don’t have that kind of energy.